hpesoj/gsl-pointers/GSL-PROPOSAL.md

 The larger and more distributed a project is (especially in the case of open-source software), the less likely it will be that every inch of the code-base adheres to the guidelines.
 The agreement that `T*` is a non-owning reference to a single object is by consensus only.
 It is much more reliable to use the type system to enforce correctness.

-The second assumption is very unlikely
+The second assumption may not be true for other reasons:

+* Updating a code base to conform to the guidelines takes a lot of time
+* Some code may never follow the guidelines (e.g. 3rd party libraries)

-It is better to be explicit than to leave people to make assumptions about your code ([I.1](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-explicit)).
+And these are just some of the reasons why it is better to be explicit than to leave people to make assumptions about your code ([I.1](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-explicit)).

 ### `T*` does not convey intent

 Rule [P.3](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-what) tells us to "express intent", explaining that unless the intent of some code is stated, it is impossible to tell whether the code does what it is supposed to do.

-Take this function signature:
+Take this function:

     void frobnicate(widget* w);

-And this client code:
+And this calling code:

     frobnicate(&wgt);